Currency in New Zealand

 Most banks do exchange currency.
 The issue is that they often have high fees, and don't offer very good rates.
 It's always better to compare rates elsewhere before deciding, but as a standard rule it's best to avoid your bank.
 Especially for a popular currency like NZD.

 Yes, you can buy currency at the airport.
 But that doesn't mean you should.
 While it's convenient, it's also very expensive.
-If you have run out of time before your trip, it's better to buy currency when you get to New Zealand, or use your Aussie debit card instead.
+If you have run out of time before your trip, it's definitely better to buy currency when you get to New Zealand, or use your Aussie debit card instead.

 If you decide to buy your currency when you get to New Zealand, the first thing you'll need to do is make sure you have Australian dollars in cash.
 This way you can exchange it when you get there.